 The proper combination of these processes and their precise sizing are the keys to the success achieved by Condorchem Envitech in the numerous projects carried out.

-There are three important processes for treating industrial wastewater:
+There are three important processes for treating industrial wastewater treatment technologies:

 Biological treatment is preferred due to its low operating costs and can be used only when the pollutants are biodegradable.
 It may be aerobic (with oxygen) or anaerobic (absence of oxygen).
 Both techniques have a wide range of configurations and design options that vary the process features.